Why Chapter 7 Bankruptcy Might Be The Right Decision For You

 The whole purpose of a Chapter 7 bankruptcy is to help honest people, who, through circumstances outside of their control, accrued substantial debt.
-Most clients who file under Chapter 7 of the Bankruptcy Code have minimal property and they have to be under the median income or beat the means test to qualify.
+Most clients who file under Chapter 7 of the Bankruptcy Code have minimal property, and they have to be under the median income or pass the means test to qualify.

-The great majority of our clients who file Chapter 7 do not lose any property since all the property they own is exempt or protected.
+The vast majority of our clients who file Chapter 7 do not lose any property since all the property they own is exempt or protected.
 At Taieb Law, one of the regular questions we receive is, “Will I lose my home if I file Chapter 7?”
 The answer depends on the equity in your home.

 The analysis is as follows: $150,000 – $15,000 (10% of cost of sale) – $120,000 = $15,000 equity that would be fully exempt.
 However, Congress only provides so many exemptions for real estate, clothing, household goods, motor vehicles and many other properties you own.